Writing About Marriage When You Want to Stay Married

 What does Michael think?He reads every wordHe’s fine with it, good thing he’s also a writer.
 If he had asked me not to do it, I would have put it in a drawer

 Dani Shapiro is the bestselling author of the memoirs Still Writing, Devotion, and Slow Motion, and five novels including Black & White and Family History.
 Her work has appeared in The New Yorker, Granta, Tin House, One Story, Elle, The New York Times Book Review, the op-ed pages of The New York Times, The Los Angeles Times, and has been broadcast on “This American Life."
 A contributing editor at Condé Nast Traveler, Dani lives with her family in Litchfield County, Connecticut.
 Her most recent book, Hourglass, was just published by Knopf.

 Enter your email address to receive notifications for author Dani Shapiro

-You have been added to the notification list for author Dani Shapiro
+Confirmation link sent to your email to add you to notification list for author Dani Shapiro